Net Worth

 Early Life

-Naomi Osaka was born October 16, 1997, in Chuo-ku, Osaka, Japan, to Tamaki Osaka and Leonard Francois.
+Naomi Osaka was born on October 16, 1997, in Chuo-ku, Osaka, Japan, to Tamaki Osaka and Leonard Francois.

 When Naomi was just three, her family moved to Elmont, New York, to live with her father’s parents.